glowen18/Dodge_Ball/README.md

 _Installation Instructions_

+1. Go to my github at https://github.com/glowen18/glowen18
-* Clone the repo with the following: git@github.com:glowen18/glowen18.git
+2. Clone the repository.
-* Open the index.html in your favorite browser
+3. Open the index.html in the browser.
-* Enjoy!
+4. Enjoy!

 _Links_